amethyst/rustrogueliketutorial/book/src/chapter_36.md

 }
 ```

+Again, this is the same code we've used previously - just tweaked to match the new interface, so we won't go over it in detail.

 ### Testing Cellular Automata

 We've finally got all the pieces together, so lets give it a test.
 In `random_builder`, we'll use the new builder chains: